Essential exercise games & toys for fine motor milestones

 - Prick holes with a lancing device and cut out shapes, a lancing device and mat are already very cheap and you can use them again and again

-- Playing board games with dice and / or playing figures to move, play marbles
+- Playing board games with dice and/or playing figures to resist, marbles

 - Making shadow figures with your hands